 Unrestricted - Represents resources that have no restriction on their use and are available to support Habitat's operations.
-Certain funds, resulting from Habitat's recent capital campaign, have been designated by the Board of Directors for repayment of the note payable related to the building acquisition in the current year.
+Certain funds have been designated by the Board of Directors for repayment of the note payable related to the building acquisition in the prior year, and for building homes in Greene County.